Follow Italianism

 The number of Brazilians living in Italy has been growing.
 In 2024, there were 159.000 people, according to the Brazilian Ministry of Foreign Affairs.
 Meanwhile, Istat, Italy's statistics agency, registered 51.918 Brazilians legally residing in the country on January 1 of the same year.

-The difference is explained by the criterion adopted: Brazil also considers Italian-Brazilians, even those who acquired Italian citizenship.
-Istat only counts foreigners without Italian citizenship.
+The difference is explained by the criteria adopted: Brazil also considers Italian-Brazilians, even those who have acquired Italian citizenship.
+Istat, on the other hand, only counts foreigners without Italian citizenship.

 In 2023, the estimated total was around 150.000 Brazilians.
 Most seek to reconnect with their origins, a better quality of life and more affordable costs.